 Palliative care practitioners are increasingly able to respond to the pain and symptom distress experienced by those at the end of life.
 However, the concept of providing comfort as opposed to making a person comfortable has only recently begun to be re-examined.
+[3,5] What an individual values will determine what priorities they set and can help health care professionals understand care priorities in delivering dignified care.

 - Illness-Related Concerns: These are issues that derive from the illness itself, and threaten to, or actually do impinge on the patient’s sense of dignity.